Contagious McKean-Vlasov systems with heterogeneous impact and exposure: The idiosyncratic system up to explosion

 \subsection{Local uniqueness of c\`adl\`ag solutions with the cascade condition}

-It remains to verify that the general uniqueness result of \cite[Thm.~1.8]{HLS18} can be extended to the present setting.
-This will follow from the two lemmas established below.
+It remains to verify that the approach of \cite[Thm.~1.8]{HLS18} can be extended to the present setting.
+This will be possible once we have the two lemmas that we turn to next.
 The first lemma concerns a family of auxiliary McKean--Vlasov problems given by

 for $\varepsilon>0$, where $\lambda_{v}^\eps:= \sum_{l=1}^k v_l \int_{(0,\eps)\times\mathbb{R}^k\times\mathbb{R}^k} \hat{u}_l d\nu_0(x|\hat{u},\hat{v})d\varpi(\hat{u},\hat{v}) $.
 Similarly to \cite[Sect.~5.2]{HLS18}, the idea is to create a family of approximating solutions, by artificially removing an $\eps$ amount of mass, which is then counted as a loss already at time zero.
 By rewriting each $\mathbf{L}_v^{\eps}$ as